apache/accumulo-website/contributor/index.md

 #### - from your Github Fork

-It is also possible to [fork] a repository in GitHub so that you can freely experiment with changes without affecting the original project.
+It is also possible to [fork][forking] a repository in GitHub so that you can freely experiment with changes without affecting the original project.
 You can then submit a [pull request](https://help.github.com/articles/about-pull-requests/) from your personal fork to the project repository when you wish to supply a contribution.

     git clone git@github.com:<account name>/accumulo.git